-The Root app makes switching insurance companies easy.
+Our Root Insurance app makes switching insurance companies simple.
 Customers can request to cancel their previous policy right in the app.
-And since Root bases rates primarily on driving behavior, good drivers save up to 52%.
+And since Root bases rates primarily on driving behavior, good drivers could save hundreds annually.

-- Beware of hidden fees and trick discounts
+Be aware of hidden fees and misleading discounts

 1. Decide when to switch